-- Take two game drives in one day looking for the greater one-horned rhinoceros
+- Search for the greater one-horned rhinoceros on safari

 - Glide through green mangroves on a boat while looking for Bengal tigers